Pennsylvania Foreign Qualification

 Use Mosey to register with the Secretary of State in Pennsylvania.

-Pennsylvania Foreign Registration for LLC
+Pennsylvania Foreign Registration for LLC, LLP

 As a foreign business, if you are "doing business" in Pennsylvania, you are required to register as a Foreign Association with the Pennsylvania Department of State.
-Also, instead of defining what constitutes "doing business," the Department of State does provide a list of activities not constituting "doing business."
+Instead of defining what constitutes "doing business," the Department of State does provide a list of activities not constituting "doing business."
 The Foreign Registration Statement (Form DSCB:15-412) and accompanying New Entity Docketing Statement (Form DSCB: 15-134A) can be filed online with the PENN File system.
 Note: Pennsylvania does not require a Certificate of Existence for foreign registration.

 1. Establish a Registered Office